 There are several advanced refractive surgeries available, tailored to address specific visual needs and conditions, as well as individual lifestyles and personal preferences.
 The most popular ones are WaveLight Plus InnovEyes, SILK, SMILE, SMILE Pro, Contoura Vision, standard LASIK, TransPRK, and CustomEyes.

-Each procedure offers distinct advantages based on its surgical mechanism, degree of personalization, and recovery profile.
+Each procedure offers distinct advantages based on its surgical mechanism, degree of personalisation, and recovery profile.
 This means finding the right refractive surgery begins with identifying a patient’s individual needs and visual goals.

 The evolution of refractive surgery began in 1948 when Father Wacław Szuniewicz performed the earliest documented corneal reshaping for astigmatism.